Ratamuse/GNUVario-TTGO-T5-website-anglais/_slicer/slicer_bottom.md

 **Onglet "Support"**

-Not necessary for this room.
+Not necessary for this case.
 You can uncheck the box.

 {% include slicerimg.md name="Bottom 6.jpg" %}